-Financial aid records - Director of Student Financial Planning
+Financial aid records - Director of Financial Aid

-General financial records (including student accounts) - Vice President for Business and Finance
+General financial records (including student accounts) - Business and Finance Office

 Current students needing to change their name, or update a permanent or mailing address, may do so by completing a Name/Address Change Form and submitting it to the Registrar's Office.
 The form can be picked up in the Registrar's Office.
 (Note: If submitting a name change, supporting documentation must be attached to the form, i.e., driver's license, passport, or social security card.)